Advice and resources : Request for Help process guidance for professionals

 All of the below need to apply

-Child or young person is aged 6-17 and registered with a Berkshire GP
+- Child or young person is aged 6-17 and is registered with a Berkshire GP

-If child or young person has a learning disability: concentration, activity levels & impulsivity are clearly out of line with overall developmental level
+- If child or young person has a learning disability, concentration, activity levels, and impulsivity are clearly out of line with overall developmental level

-Symptoms have been present since before the age of 12 and lasted six months or longer
+- Symptoms have been present since before the age of 12 and have lasted six months or longer

-Parents/carers have accessed support/training from the relevant ADHD support service and implemented recommendations at home.
+- Parents/carers have accessed support and/or training from the relevant ADHD support service and implemented recommendations at home.

 Where they apply, the below are also needed

-If the child or young person is in an educational setting: a SENCO-led support plan needs to have been in place and fully implemented for at least six months/two (eg a minimum of two ‘assess, plan, do, review’ cycles)
+If the child or young person is in an educational setting, a SENCO-led support plan needs to have been in place and fully implemented for at least six months or two terms (a minimum of two ‘assess, plan, do, review’ cycles).

-If there are concerns regarding the child/young person’s cognitive ability or ability to access the curriculum: advice needs to be sought from the educational psychologist via the school SENCO (NB this is advice only and may or may not result in direct input)
+If there are concerns regarding the child or young person’s cognitive ability, or ability to access the curriculum, advice will be needed from an educational psychologist via the school SENCO (note that this is advice only and may or may not result in direct input).

-If seen by an educational psychologist: all support/recommendations must have been implemented and evaluated for at least six months
+If seen by an educational psychologist, all support and recommendations must have been followed and evaluated for at least six months.

-If the child or young person has a moderate/severe learning disability and there are significant concerns regarding mental health and/or behaviours that challenge/behaviour of distress: consultation with or referral to the CAMHS Learning Disability Team needs to have taken place (consultation will include advice as to whether a referral to CAMHS Learning Disability Team should be made).
+If the child or young person has a moderate or severe learning disability and there are significant concerns regarding mental health and/or behaviours that challenge/behaviour of distress: consultation with or referral to the Learning Disability Service (often known as CAMHS LD) needs to have taken place.
+A consultation will include advice about whether a referral to CAMHS LD should be made.

-If there are significant concerns about the child or young person’s mental health: the young person and/or family must have been referred for or accessed support.
-The best way to support will depend on the type of concerns
+If there are serious concerns about the child or young person’s mental health, the young person and/or family must have been referred for or accessed support.
+The best way to support will depend on the type of concerns.

 Checklist for request to consider starting ADHD medication (aged 6-17 years)